deeepwin/home-gaming/README.md

 # Custom Made eSail Controller

-Created by Deepwin, 06.03.2023
+Created by Deeepwin, 06.03.2023

 ## Introduction

-This document describes a weekend project in which I have implemented a custom made steering will and throttle for the [eSail](https://www.esailyachtsimulator.com/) simulator.
+This document describes a weekend project in which I have implemented a custom made steering wheel and throttle for the [eSail](https://www.esailyachtsimulator.com/) simulator.
 Below you can see the final setup:

 ![eSail Setup](boating/pics/setup.png)